What You'll Learn

 “If they had a history of suicidal ideation or self-harm, there would be a safety or crisis plan,” adds Dr. Bernstein.

 Our experts stress that the child should be involved in identifying the red flags that might indicate that they might need support again.
-Carolyn Moriarty, LCSW, a clinical social worker at the Child Mind Institute, notes, “Therapy doesn’t always take problems away.
+Carolyn Moriarty, LCSW, a clinical social worker, notes, “Therapy doesn’t always take problems away.
 It just gives you skills to cope with them.
 And part of coping with a problem is being able to identify it when it’s happening.
 And so I think that a big part of ending treatment is not just that the parents can recognize when it’s time to go back, but the child can say, ‘I don’t feel right.
-This is suddenly really hard again.’ ”
+This is suddenly really hard again.’”

 For some children, it’s important to make sure adults outside the family are aware of the plan after treatment, to act as back-up, adds Moriarty, who treats kids in a trauma-related program in schools.
 “Some students have learned enough that they can utilize the coping skills and the parent can make sure that they’re supporting those skills at home.
 For other students, they need another person to check in with.
 Sometimes it’s a teacher or a school psychologist.
 Sometimes it’s a mentor or an afterschool program.”